 A small portion (one parcel equivalent) of the main block is currently zoned U-TU-C, which allows the development of two-units on a parcel of 5,500 square feet or larger.
 The remainder of the main block and the entire sliver is zoned PUD #8, a Former Chapter 59 planned unit development from 1978.
 The allowances under this zoning are very specific to the planned (at the time) build out of the hospital campus.
-It calls for nearly 600,000 square feet of gross floor area across the entire PUD, including a hospital building up to 93' tall, a long term care facility up to 80' tall, a commons buildings up to 33' tall, two multi-unit dwelling towers sited along Newton Street up to 110' tall each, and a parking structure located on the sliver portion of the site, up to 58' tall.
+It calls for nearly 600,000 square feet of gross floor area across the entire PUD, including a hospital building up to 93' tall, a long-term care facility up to 80' tall, a common building up to 33' tall, two multi-unit dwelling towers sited along Newton Street up to 110' tall each, and a parking structure located on the southern portion of the site, up to 58' tall.
 These are the only allowed uses on the site, in the specified configuration.
-Further detail can be found attached to this staff report in the documentation for PUD #8.
+As of today, the existing two-unit and single-unit homes located in the southern portion of PUD #8 are non-conforming.
+Further details of the PUD #8 can be found attached to this staff report in the documentation for PUD #8.